marcwie/marcwie.github.io/content/conferences/_index.md

 draft: false
 ---

+**06/2019**: DominoES Workshop on "Social Tipping Elements relevant to stay within planetary boundaries", Cologne

 **09/2018**: Conference on Complex Systems, Thessaloniki\
 - *Mapping and discrimination of networks in the complexity-entropy plane* ([Talk](http://ccs2018.web.auth.gr/mapping-and-discrimination-networks-complexity-entropy-plane))

 **08/2018**: Workshop on "Social Media, Collective Behavior, and Systemic Risk", Princeton

+**06/2018**: DominoES Workshop on "Social Tipping Elements Decisive for the Future of the Anthropocene", Cologne

 **03/2018**: DPG Spring Meeting, Berlin\
 - *Mapping and discrimination of networks in the complexity-entropy plane* ([Talk](https://www.dpg-verhandlungen.de/year/2018/conference/berlin/part/dy/session/51/contribution/1))